How Main Screen TV Viewing Has Changed Over the COVID-19 Crisis, Expanding Addressable TV Opportunities at the Hyperlocal Level

 Main screen viewing through traditional cable boxes and satellite have taken the biggest hit in viewing share, falling from 55.5% pre-COVID-19 to 49.0% in June.

-Streaming devices and apps have gained significant share of viewing and total viewing minutes compared to pre-COVID-19
+Streaming devices and Apps have gained a significant share of viewing and total viewing minutes compared to pre-COVID-19.

-Streaming devices plugged into the TV (e.g., Amazon Firestick, Roku) have marginally lost total minutes since the peak of the crisis, streaming apps on Smart TVs (e.g., YouTube, Tubi) have retained their increased share and total minutes.
+Streaming devices plugged into the TV (e.g., Amazon Firestick, Roku) have marginally lost total minutes since the peak of the crisis, while streaming Apps on Smart TVs (e.g., YouTube, Tubi) have retained their increased share and total minutes.

-Main screen viewing minutes of game consoles has grown steadily since pre-COVID-19 and continue to grow.
+Main screen viewing minutes of game consoles have grown steadily since pre-COVID-19 and continue to grow.

-Streaming app devices still get significantly more total viewing minutes than the streaming apps.
+Streaming App devices still get significantly more total viewing minutes than streaming Apps.

 Streaming Smart TV Apps that offer free content have shown significant growth, outstripping OTT device growth.